timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 ## Class D. Deez Nutz.
 Ha.
 Got eem!
 Seriously tho, stop messing around, this is when we get into an important topic called Multicasting...
 Class D starts with the first 4 static bits ```1110```.
 The RFC for Multicast is RFC 3171 https://datatracker.ietf.org/doc/html/rfc3171 we can see that we have an expected range of 224.0.0.0 to 239.255.255.255, lets test this out...
 The lowest first byte value will be ```11100000``` (224) and the highest first byte value will be ```11101111``` (239).
 Sweet!
 So our calculations make sense, what the hell is Multicast?

-## Multicast is kinda like a blog or social media post...
-You just full send it, you may or may not get feed back from your audience.
-That same stuff happens on the network.
-One sees a lot of multicast traffic in WireShark, understanding it helps us "filter" out the noise.
+## Multicast is kinda like a social media post...
+Your post is targetted at your connections or anyone following the post's hash tags, your audience sees it in their feed, if they engage with the post (utilize a service or protocol) its up to them.
+One sees a lot of multicast traffic in Wireshark, understanding it helps us "filter" out the noise.
 See what I did there?

+## Broadcast is like a radio station or a web spider, it goes everywhere within range...
+Multicast is scoped.
+Multi - Many.
+Broad - Wide.
+More on broadcast later.

 ![](/ipv4-deepdive/wireshark.png)

 ## Just knowing that the multicast range falls between 224.0.0.0 and 239.255.255.255 can simplify your understanding of a pcap or Wireshark scan...
 Some of the interesting Multicast protocols are LLMNR, SSDP, NBNS, MDNS, and IGMP.

+> Wireshark filter for Multicast: ip.dst[0] & 0xf0 == 0xe0
+> ip.dst[0] extracts the first byte of the destination IP address.
+> & is the bitwise AND operator.
+> 0xf0 is the hexadecimal representation of 11110000 in binary, which is used to mask the upper 4 bits.
+> == 0xe0 checks if the first 4 bits are equal to 1110 in binary.

 ## RFC 3171 has a rad table for explaining CIDR, so I'm going to go off on a CIDR tangent for a minute.
 WTF is /24 or /8 or 255.255.0.0 or Netmask?
 Lets take a look a this table...